SweetmanTech/lora-profile/README.md

 1. Use node v20 with `nvm use 20`.
 2. Run the following command in the root of the codebase to install the dependencies: `yarn install`.
-3. Now create a `.env` file and fill in the variables mentioned in `.env.example`
-4. Run the following command to start the dev server: `yarn dev`.
+3. Run the following command to start the dev server: `yarn dev`.

 ## Authors